pstgi/sps-v3-documentation/Installation/preparing-the-web-server.md

 ## Installing required system components

-To install and run the SPS v3 web application, the server needs several components to be present.
+To install and run the SPS Plus web application, the server needs several components to be present.

 ## Installing Web Server Role